wp-plugins/wp-app-studio/readme.txt

  ==  Description  ==

 Wp App Studio is a SaaS platform that creates fully featured Wordpress based applications in the form of a plugin.
+You must purchase credits to be able to generate your app plugin.

+You App's design data will be sent to SaaS backend servers and the code will be generated there.
+After the plugin code generated, you will be provided with a link to your plugin's zip file.
+We keep your plugin data for 6 months.

 *"By creating Wp App Studio, we wanted to make ever expanding features of WordPress as a CMS accessible to both programmers and non-programmers alike without spending thousands or countless hours in development.
 It is simple to use, easy to learn, and full of advanced features to meet your needs.
 Try it, you will not be disappointed."*
+--
---*eMarket Design*
+*eMarket Design*

 = How it works =